 Luther College later merged with Midland College in 1962 to create Midland Lutheran College.
 The Luther College “Vikings” sported blue as their school color prior to the merge.

 For many years, the Warrior mascot was personified through imagery of a Native American Warrior.
 This was recognized to be a misfit, however, as Midland's past was actually routed in European ancestry, and just the name "Warriors" was used without any additional icon.

-Feeling the absence of a living, breathing figure that appropriately represented the school on and off the field, various warrior types were used in short spurts ranging from “Melvin the Midland Monster” from the early 1990's to Leonidas, a Spartan Warrior more recently.
+Feeling the absence of a living, breathing figure that appropriately represented the school on and off the field, various warrior types were used in short spurts ranging from “Melvin the Midland Monster” from the early 1990's to Leonidas, a more recent Spartan Warrior.

 In 2010, amid Midland Lutheran College's refounding as Midland University, a new icon was created to reflect Midland's Nordic history, incorporating both the Luther College Viking blue and the Midland Warrior orange and black.
-This new Nordic Warrior provides a connection to Midland's heritage while offering a modern symbol of the strength and determination Midland student athletes display as Warriors.
+This new Nordic Warrior provides a connection to Midland's heritage while offering a modern symbol of the strength and determination Midland University student-athletes display as Warriors.

 Throughout Midland University’s proud history, many changes have taken place.
-Whether you are connected to Midland from the past, the present, or in the years to come, one thing, however, remains the same.
+Whether you are connected to Midland from the past, the present, or in the years to come, one thing remains the same.
 The heart of a Warrior is present in all who call Midland their own.